khalid-hussain/shaheen/chap5.md

 my first duty is to support those people in Andalus who are fighting for the honor and liberty of the Muslims.
-You find humanity in those senates of Castile where the chains of slavery are being prepared for Muslims and I find humanity in these huts whose residents prefer death than slavery to aliens."
+You find humanity in those senates of Castile where the chains of slavery are being prepared for Muslims and I find humanity in these huts whose residents prefer death over slavery to aliens."

 Feeling a bit sad, Angela said, "Are you sure you will be able to fight our Emperor for long?"